Not All Rack Lifters Are Created Equally

 This Applies To Data Center Rack Lifters Too

 Our manual rack lifters are easily operated by anyone regardless of their physical strength.
 Any of your people can lift a 650 pound device with a high ratio gearing crank and install it into a rack unaided.
-For safety the crank auto-locks when the user lets go.
+For safety the crank auto-locks when the user lets go of the handle.

 Another important factor is size.
 RackLift™, due to its “tower style” design can spin 360° in a two-tile aisle.
 Our competitors mount their batteries, motors, gearbox and control circuitry at the rear, behind the “mast” which makes their units about 51 percent longer than RackLift™ (see note 2)* leaving a footprint almost four feet long.
 What looks compact in the brochure can become a large frustration in narrow aisles.

-We recommend a “tower style” rack lifter; specifically the RackLift™ RL-600 series product.
+We recommend a “tower style” rack lifter; specifically the RackLift™ RL 400 and 600 series product.

 Keep it simple – get RackLift™ – a basic tool for a basic job.